Geoffroy-Berthelot/Random-walks/Random walk on infinite graph/README.md

 ## Technical notes:
 * needs C++14
-* the memory is implemented in a very loosy way, where we only keep the past direction, and avoid repeating the complementary one.
+* the memory is implemented in a loosy way, where we only keep the past direction (instead of position), and avoid repeating the complementary one.
 This can be improved by implementing a memory to the Walker Class, for instance a vector containing a sequence of the immediate past (visited) $n$ positions.
 One should note that if $n$ is large (depending on the dimension) then the walker can get 'stuck' or 'surrounded' between past visited positions, preventing it from moving (as the walk with memory avoids memorised positions).